 - eBay - This auction site lets you search recently sold listings, as well as items currently for sale.

-- Etsy - A great place to find vintage and antique items from individual sellers, Etsy has lots of Singers for sale at a variety of price points.
+- Etsy - A great place to find vintage items and antique sewing machines from individual sellers, Etsy has lots of Singers for sale at a variety of price points.
 You can search by model or just browse for one that looks like yours.

 - RubyLane - Although it's not a huge site, RubyLane has prime examples of Singer machines from throughout the years.
 See if there is one like yours among them.